codebar/blog/source/_posts/2015-09-08-bournemouth-codebar.markdown

 **Get involved**

-Our first worship will be held on Tuesday 13th October at [Folk](http://www.wearefolk.com/) from 6:30pm.
+Our first workshop will be held on Tuesday 13th October at [Folk](http://www.wearefolk.com/) from 6:30pm.
 If you want to attend this workshop as a coach or a student you must [sign up via the website](http://codebar.io/member/new), equally if you know someone who is interested in coding and fits our eligibilty criteria get them to sign up too.
 Or if you want to help us by becoming a host for this chapter then please email us at [hello@codebar.io](mailto:hello@codebar.io).

 P.S Thank you [Matt Northam](https://twitter.com/mattnortham) for the incredible picture of the beach.